Print Version [PDF]

 Global Education Digest: Comparing Education Statistics Across the World.
 2003-.

-Provides statistics for such factors as enrollment, graduates, classroom teachers, and expenditures for all levels of education through the year 2020.
+Provides statistics for such factors as enrollment, graduates, classroom teachers, and expenditures for all levels of education through the year 2021.
 While much of the data pertains to the national level of education, select information concerning the state level can supplement projections prepared by individual states.
+The latest edition is available online.

 378.330973 H177g 2012